A HISTORY OF 17TH CENTURY ENGLAND

 Furthermore in 1679 parliament passed the Act of Habeas Corpus forbidding imprisonment without trial.

 In the late 17th century science flourished.
 From 1645 a group of mathematicians and philosophers began to meet to discuss scientific subjects.
-Charles II was interested in science so in 1662 he gave them a royal charter.
+In 1662 King Charles II gave them a royal charter.
 They became the Royal Society of London for the advancement of Natural Knowledge.
 Perhaps the greatest scientist of 17th century England was Isaac Newton.

 Following the death of Charles II in 1685 his brother James became king.
 However Charles II's illegitimate son the Duke of Monmouth landed in Dorset and led a rebellion in Southwest England.
 He was proclaimed king in Taunton but his army was crushed at the battle of Sedgemoor.
 Afterwards George Jeffreys (1648-1689), known as the hanging judge presided over a series of trials known as the Bloody Assizes.
 About 300 people were hanged and hundreds more were transported to the West Indies.